top of page

 Minimum Qualifications

-High school diploma or GED; no previous experience required.
+High school diploma or GED.
+Must possess a Georgia Basic Law Enforcement (POST) certification, along with three (3+) years of POST law enforcement experience as a patrol officer.
 Must possess and maintain a valid Georgia driver’s license.
-Must have and maintain Georgia Peace Officer Standards and Training (POST).
 Will be required to pass a background investigation and obtain & maintain a GCIC/NCIC certification.
 May be required to attain & maintain other certifications as related to position.
 Must be 18 years of age.

 Functions